-Los Angeles imports a lot of water—fully 85 percent of the city’s water supply comes from outside sources, like the Sacramento-San Joaquin River Delta, the Colorado River, and the Sierra Nevada Mountains.
+Los Angeles imports a lot of water—two-thirds of the city’s water supply comes from outside sources, like the Sacramento-San Joaquin River Delta, the Colorado River, and the Sierra Nevada Mountains.
 That dependence on faraway resources makes L.A. extremely vulnerable.

 For one thing, L.A. has no control over the political climate in those regions (and people don’t always love sharing their resources).
 Nor can we control the actual climate, and we’ve seen recently how a lack of snowfall in the mountains up north means dry fields and empty taps further south.
 Then there are natural disasters, like earthquakes, that could destroy the pipelines that bring outside water to the city.
 On top of all that, transporting water across long distances is wasteful and burns up energy, which worsens the global warming that led to California’s five-year drought.